-MULTI-PART slings are flexible, snug up tightly around the load in choker hitches and quickly regain shape after a lift.
+MULTI-PART wire rope slings are flexible, snug up tightly around the load in choker hitches and quickly regain shape after a lift.
 They also offer outstanding handling characteristics, particularly in the larger rated capacities.
 When loaded, stress is equally distributed to all rope parts in the sling body due to the helical manner in which ropes are laid together.

 Braided slings are formed by continuously plaiting or braiding several ropes together to form the sling body and both eyes in a single fabrication operation.
 Ends of individual ropes are usually hand-tucked and spliced into component ropes of the body.
 Eyes are often seized or wrapped since eyes are not braided.